-With summer receding quickly, thoughts turn to preparing for the cold months ahead.
+When summer recedes, thoughts turn to preparing for colder months ahead.
 If you only have visions of tuning up the snowblower, fiddling with the thermostat and buying ice melt, you’re missing the more pleasant aspects of getting cozy in your fall/winter shelter.
-Getting your home ready to counter weather’s tougher elements is also a time to style your space into an inviting sanctuary for family, friends and even pets.
-Here are some of my home essentials for capturing the spirit of hygge.
+Getting your home ready to counter weather’s tougher elements – however you define that – is also a time to style your space into an inviting sanctuary for family, friends and even pets.
+Here are some of our home essentials for capturing the spirit of hygge.

 JAPANESE TEA SET.
 Stoneware tea sets ruled during the granola-and-earth-shoes era of the 1970s.
-Today they call that style Boho Chic, and tea sets like this one, once again grace coffee tables (think of the irony in that) and cozy nooks.
+Today they call that style Boho Chic, and tea sets like this one once again grace coffee tables (think of the irony in that) and cozy nooks.
 Tea not your thing?
-Who says this isn’t the perfect set for serving hot chocolate?
+Who says this isn’t the perfect set for serving hot chocolate or saki?

 SERVING CART.
 It’s time to tuck away warm nights at open air cafes and focus on entertaining at home.
 There are lots of major holidays clustered in the last months of each year, so you’re bound to have a few family members and friends over for an evening.
 Whether you use it to serve cocktails, snacks or tea (see above) a compact serving cart lets you take the party to your guests.